Howard Jones (American singer)

-Howard Jones (born July 20, 1970) is an American metalcore vocalist best known as the former lead singer of Killswitch Engage and Blood Has Been Shed.
+Howard Sion Jones (born July 20, 1970) is an American metalcore vocalist best known as the former lead singer of Killswitch Engage and Blood Has Been Shed.
 He is the current vocalist of Light the Torch, formerly known as Devil You Know, and SION with YouTuber/guitarist Jared Dines.

 Jones' vocal performances have been described as "emotive and strident", and he has been referred to as "one of metalcore's finest singers".
+In 2023, Jake Richardson of Loudwire included him in his list of the "10 Best Clean Singers in Metalcore".
+In 2025, Stephen Andrew Galiher of Vice included him in his list of "4 Metal Vocalists Who Mastered Both Screaming and Singing".

 Early years

 Born in Columbus, Ohio, in 1970, Jones quickly became interested in metal.
 He has stated that his journey into heavier music came from one of his high school friends: “I’m getting exposed to a lot of music.
 I listened to radio and stuff like that all the time.
 But then he’s the one that really exposed me to metal and death metal, just all that.
 So it was kind of him.
 Age of 14 or 15, he’s just got tapes and CDs and I just started absorbing it.
 I just loved it.
 That was kind of it.
 I think it was like '85 when we started listening to Stryper.
 That time you’re just pulling from all this stuff.
 So I’m watching MTV, but I’m still listening to everything.
 If I can get my ears on it I’m absorbing it.
 That was a good time for me.”
 He would often search for underground bands to listen to.
 During his high school years, he would always listen to something while walking in the hallways.
 During his teen years, Jones started to suffer from anxiety and depression.